Music Adjunct Faculty - Private Instruction Saxophone

 Instructor job in Crystal Lake, IL

 Workweek Schedule dependent upon assigned classes.
 Salaries are dependent upon education and semesters taught at MCC per the MCC Adjunct Faculty Agreement 24/25.
-This division is home to the following: Physics and Computer Science MCC instructors are higher-education professionals who champion student learning.
-They engage and inspire students, applying innovative teaching and learning pedagogies in instruction.
-They assess student learning to ensure students success, staying abreast of trends in the discipline.
-Our instructors collaborate within the College as discipline experts, helping the College reach its strategic goals through active participation in college committees and by promoting the College to future students throughout our community.
+This division is home to the following: Psychology MCC instructors are higher education professionals who champion student learning.
+They engage and inspire students, applying innovative teaching and learning pedagogies to reach a variety of learners.
+They assess student learning to ensure student success, staying abreast of current and emerging trends in the discipline.
+Our instructors collaborate within the College as discipline experts, helping the College to reach its strategic goals through active participation in college committees and by promoting the College to future students throughout our community.

 Essential Job Functions and Responsibilities